Google Wifi (1st Generation) is no longer available to rent with Orcon.

 Whether you are looking for the latest addition for your smart home system or just want a reliable connection in every room, the Google Nest Wifi router has you covered.
 This powerful device offers excellent coverage across most Kiwi homes (up to 200sqm).

-Current Orcon customers can rent Google Nest Wifi for $10/month for two mesh points or 150/month for three mesh points here.
+Current Orcon customers can rent Google Nest Wifi for $10/month for two units or $20/month for three units.

 To set up your Google Wifi units and access their features, you'll need to download the Google Home App.
 Follow the steps in this handy guide and you'll be online in no time.